Project management skills: 25 soft, hard, & technical skills

 8. Change management

-If you’ve ever rolled out a big organizational change, you’ve likely practiced change management, even if you didn’t know it.
-Change management is the process of introducing organizational change—like new processes or tools—over a set period of time to make them easier to adapt to.
+If you've ever rolled out a big organizational change, you've likely practiced change management, even if you didn't know it.
+Change management is the process of introducing organizational change, such as new processes or tools, over a set period to make it easier to adapt.

 quotation mark